Description and Brand Names

 Unless your doctor tells you otherwise, it is especially important to avoid using the following skin products on the same area as tretinoin:

-Any other topical acne product or skin product containing a peeling agent (such as benzoyl peroxide, resorcinol, salicylic acid, or sulfur)
+Any other topical acne product or skin product containing a peeling agent (eg, benzoyl peroxide, resorcinol, salicylic acid, or sulfur).

-Skin products that cause sensitivity to the sun, such as those containing spices or limes
+Skin products that cause sensitivity to the sun, including those containing spices or limes.

-Skin products containing a large amount of alcohol, such as astringents, shaving creams, or after-shave lotions
+Skin products containing a large amount of alcohol (eg, astringents, shaving creams, or after-shave lotions).

 Using these products along with tretinoin may cause mild to severe irritation of the skin.
 Although skin irritation can occur, some doctors sometimes allow benzoyl peroxide to be used with tretinoin to treat acne.
 Usually tretinoin is applied at night so that it does not cause a problem with any other topical products that you might use during the day.
 Check with your doctor before using topical medicines with tretinoin.